 The Model 205 connects to a local area network (LAN) by way of a standard 100 Mb/s twisted-pair Ethernet interface.
 The physical 100BASE-TX interconnection is made by way of a Neutrik® etherCON RJ45 connector.
 While compatible with standard RJ45 plugs, etherCON allows a ruggedized and locking interconnection for harsh or high-reliability environments.

 Audio data is sent to and received from the Model 205 using the Dante audio-over-Ethernet media networking technology.
-As a Dante-compliant device, the Model 205's three Dante transmitter (audio output) channels and four Dante receiver (audio input) channels can be assigned (routed or "subscribed") to other devices using the Dante Controller software application.
-The Dante transmitter and receiver channels are limited to supporting four Dante flows, two in each direction.
+As a Dante-compliant device, the Model 205's three Dante transmitter (output) channels and four Dante receiver (input) channels can be assigned (routed or "subscribed") to other devices using the Dante Controller software application.
+The Dante transmitter (output) and receiver (input) channels are limited to supporting four Dante flows, two in each direction.
 The digital audio's bit depth is up to 24 with a sampling rate of 44.1 or 48 kHz.
 Two bi-color LEDs provide an indication of the Dante connection status.
 An additional LED displays the status of the associated Ethernet connection.

 The Model 205's audio performance is completely "pro."
 A low-noise, wide dynamic-range microphone preamplifier and associated voltage-controlled-amplifier (VCA) dynamics controller (compressor) ensures that mic input audio quality is preserved while minimizing the chance of signal overload.
 The output of the microphone preamp and compressor is routed to an analog-to-digital conversion (ADC) section that supports sampling rates of 44.1 and 48 kHz with a bit depth of up to 24.
 The audio signal, now in the digital domain, routes through a 32-bit microprocessor and on to the Dante interface section where it is packetized and prepared for transport over Ethernet.

 The main and talkback pushbutton switches can be individually configured.
-The main button can be selected to operate from among four modes while the talkback buttons can be selected from among three.
+The main button can be selected to operate from among five modes while the talkback button can be selected from among three.
 These choices allow the Model 205's operation to be tailored to meet the specific needs of many applications.
 As an example, for on-air sports applications the main button would typically be configured to provide a push to mute (cough) function.
 The microphone signal on the Dante main output channel and the microphone output connector would remain active unless the talent needs to momentarily disable it.
-The talkback buttons would most likely be set to their push to talk modes as their use would be intermittent.
+The talkback buttons would most likely be set to the push to talk mode as its use would be intermittent.

 The Model 205 provides two remote control inputs.
-Configuration choices allow these to be assigned to work in parallel with the main or talkback pushbutton switches.
+Configuration choices allow each input to be assigned to work in parallel with the main or one of the talkback pushbutton switches.
 In this way, activation of a remote control input will emulate a user pressing its associated pushbutton switch.
 Remote Control Input 1 can also be configured to provide a Main Out Tally function.